Glenda-dev/Glenda-Docs/design/kernel/ipc.md

 *   Threads holding a `Send` capability to an Endpoint can send messages.
 *   Threads holding a `Recv` capability to an Endpoint can listen for messages.
 *   This allows multiple clients to talk to a single server without knowing the server's internal thread ID.

-## 6. Notifications (Asynchronous IPC)

-For interrupts and simple signals, full synchronous IPC is too heavy.
-*   **Notification Objects**: Similar to semaphores or event bits.
-*   **Signal**: Non-blocking.
-Sets a bit in the receiver's notification word.
-*   **Wait**: Blocking.
-Wakes up when a bit is set.
-*   Hardware interrupts are delivered as Notifications from the kernel to the driver thread.